ietf/authors.ietf.org/README.md

 # README
-This is the content of the site https://authors.ietf.org This respository is bi-directiionally synchronised with that wiki and so changes can be proposed here via pull requests.
-Please note the following guidelines for submitters:
+This [GitHub repository](https://github.com/ietf-authors/authors.ietf.org) is the content of the site https://authors.ietf.org  Changes can be proposed here via pull requests.
+Please note the following guidance for submitters:

 * Synchronisation and change control:
     * Synchronisation between this repository and the site is bi-directional and triggered every 5 minutes.